civicinnovationyyc/resources/README.md

 ### 15 June 2017

 - [Question2Answer](http://www.question2answer.org/) - Open source Q&A platform, similar to Stack Overflow / Quora.
 Has anyone come across anything better?
+What happened to the original CityTalk site?
 - [Attack the Front](http://attackthefront.com) - Quick-fire thoughts to inform and inspire creative professionals daily.
 Potential interface for a 'lessons learned database'?
 - [Kaggle Kernels](https://www.kaggle.com/kernels) - The best place to explore data science results and share your own work
 - [OpenDataCache](http://www.opendatacache.com/) - Free cache for Socrata open data portals, and a long list of Portals that are currently cached.
 Source code available.